 By entering into a tolling agreement, parties have no dispute about the appropriate “end date” of specific claims and rights.
 Nor do they risk an unfavorable ruling by the court.
 Instead, the parties can focus on a potential suit’s merits (or lack thereof) and work towards a possible resolution.

-Providing Certainty as to the Final Date a Suit May be Filed
+Offer Certainty as to the Final Date a Suit May be Filed

 A tolling agreement details several facts surrounding the date the suit may be filed.
 In addition to establishing an agreement to suspend the statute of limitations and the statute of repose, a tolling agreement includes an “end date.”
 The parties agree to waive the statute of limitations and the statute of repose in agreement and that no suit will be filed after a specific date or condition is met.

-Strategic Benefits For Plaintiffs
+Give Strategic Benefits For Plaintiffs

 Plaintiffs benefit from tolling agreements because they can extend their time to investigate and gather evidence to support their claims.
 Without a tolling agreement and sufficient facts to support an actionable claim before the statute of limitation expires, a plaintiff may forever lose their chance to file a suit.

-Strategic Benefits For Defendants
+Provide Benefits For Defendants

 Oftentimes, causes of action are settled between parties without a suit ever being filed in court.
 Court filings are public, and the contents of certain lawsuits can be incredibly damaging to a defendant’s reputation or business.
-A defendant can pursue a settlement off the record by signing off on a tolling agreement.
+A defendant can pursue a settlement off the record by signing a tolling agreement.
 A plaintiff may have to file a suit to preserve their claim without one.

 Co-defendants may also use tolling agreements when dealing with counterclaims.
-Counterclaims can include cross-claims and third-party claims.
+Counterclaims can include crossclaims and third-party claims.
 Sometimes, before pursuing a counterclaim against a co-defendant, defendants want to determine the strength of a plaintiff’s case to see if the plaintiff can establish any liability.

 A tolling agreement gives the parties a deadline to negotiate out of court before the plaintiff can follow the legal process.
 It helps avoid spending money and time in court, allowing both parties to consider out-of-court settlements.

 From hiring litigation lawyers to filing counterclaims, litigation costs can add up.
-A tolling agreement can help avoid these expenses from building up as it pushes both parties toward formally settling the matter.
+A tolling agreement can help prevent these expenses from building up as it pushes both parties toward formally settling the matter.
 Both parties can receive the benefits of litigation without incurring the costs of initiating litigation.

 Alternatively, if negotiations fail, the dispute could be handled through arbitration (an arbitration agreement could avoid litigation in future disputes).
 With arbitration, a neutral third party will rule after seeing both parties’ cases.
 Arbitration incurs some costs, but significantly less than going to court.